cran/textshape/README.md

 with the `list` `names` acting as an id column.
 The `data.frame` bind is particularly useful for binding transcripts from different observations.
-Additionally, `tidy_vector` and `tidy_table` are provided for `cbinding` a `table`'s or named atomic `vector`'s values and names as separate columns in a `data.frame`.
+Additionally, `tidy_vector` and `tidy_table` are provided for `cbinding` a `table`’s or named atomic `vector`’s values and names as separate columns in a `data.frame`.
 Lastly, `tidy_dtm`/`tidy_tdm` provide convenient ways to tidy a `DocumentTermMatrix` or `TermDocumentMatrix`.